 These can all be expensive burdens for the victim.
 To lessen the financial stress of suffering from a car accident injury, a victim can file a personal injury claim to seek monetary compensation for these damages.

 Below are answers to some of the most common questions motorists have about car accidents and their personal injury claim rights.
-These are general answers; for specific answers tailored to your unique situation, discuss your case with an experienced Athens car accident lawyer.
+These are general answers; for specific answers tailored to your unique situation, discuss your case with an experienced Georgia car accident lawyer.

 What Causes Car Accidents?